How to Repair the Ice Maker in Your RV Fridge

 110-VAC Operation Only

-The ice maker in all of these older RVs runs on 110-VAC ONLY.
+The ice maker in all of these older 2-way RVs runs only 110-VAC ONLY.
 That's right, even though your fridge and its freezer will run equally well on 110-VAC or propane gas, the ice maker is strictly a 110-VAC device.

-So, unless you are running your generator, I recommend you flip the ice maker lever to the OFF position when you are not hooked up to campsite power, because your Ice Maker will not operate without 110-VAC.
+So, unless you are running your generator, I recommend you flip the ice maker lever to the OFF position when you are not hooked up to campsite power, because your Ice Maker will not operate without 110-VAC, and you could end up with water that has vibrated out of the trays and into the freezer..

 Ice Maker Lever Positions